gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 Important things to remember about our problem:
 {: style="text-align: justify;"}
-* input: twelve 1D-signals, a matrix with a shape of (12, 5000)
+* Input: twelve 1D-signals, a matrix with a shape of (12, 5000)
-* output: one or more of 26 classes, a vector of 26 elements, each 0 or 1 {: style="text-align: justify;"}
+* Output: one or more of 26 classes, a vector of 26 elements, each 0 or 1 {: style="text-align: justify;"}

 ### Baseline